 Pursuing Damages in a Truck Accident Claim

-If you were involved in a truck accident that was caused by someone else, you may be entitled to recover compensation for losses that you have suffered, including:
+If you were involved in a truck accident that was caused by someone else, you might be entitled to recover compensation for losses that you have suffered, including:

-- Medical expenses to treat and rehabilitate injuries you suffered in the wreck
+- Medical expenses to treat and rehabilitate injuries you sustained in the wreck

 - Costs for long-term care services for permanent disabilities or chronic health conditions caused by your injuries

-- Lost income and earning ability if you are temporarily or permanently disabled from your job or any kind of employment
+- Lost income and earning ability if you are temporarily or permanently disabled from your job or any employment

 - Repair bills or replacement costs if your vehicle was damaged in the truck crash